The Complete Router Setup Guide for Maximum WiFi Speed

 Enable Both Bands

 Set up both 2.4GHz and 5GHz networks.
 You can use the same name for both (band steering will auto-select) or give them different names for manual control.
+If you keep one name, it's worth understanding how band steering works so devices land on the faster band.

 Choose the Right Channel

 For 2.4GHz, stick to channels 1, 6, or 11.
 For 5GHz, let the router auto-select or choose a DFS channel for less interference.
 Most routers have a "channel scan" feature that can find the least congested option.
+Our guide on how to change your WiFi channel shows where to find these settings on any router.

 Set Channel Width